-A split-level room with eight learning booths (four of which have swivel chairs and are at the same level as the lectern).
+A 3 stepped room with eight learning booths (four of which have swivel chairs and are at the same entry level as the lectern).
 It provides a comfortable collaborative learning space for up to 50 students.

 Each booth has it’s own local PC(or laptop connection/Student mode) with 49″ LCD screen, which can also be displayed to the whole room with special software, or mirror the lectern PC projected image(Presenter mode) selected on touch panel.

 SW309 lectern view

 SW309 panel view

 SW309 front view2

 The following instructions are automatically generated, based on the list of equipment in the room